 The importance of Deaf culture

-Members of the Deaf community in America will tell you they speak a different language – literally.
-Not only does their language – American Sign Language (ASL) – connect them to others who are Deaf, it also serves as a membership card into a linguistic subculture of the American society that not everyone is privileged to enjoy.
+Members of the Deaf community in America use a different language—literally.
+Not only does their language—American Sign Language (ASL)—connect them to others who are Deaf, it also serves as a membership card into a linguistic subculture of our society that not everyone is privileged to enjoy.

-Meghan Watt, author of CD’s Ear Blog, lost her hearing after contracting HIB meningitis at the age of two.
-A conversation with a middle high school teacher piqued her interest in cochlear implant surgery, even though she admits she wasn’t always keen on the idea.
+Meghan Watt lost her hearing after contracting HIB meningitis at the age of two.
+A conversation with a middle high school teacher piqued her interest in cochlear implant (CI) surgery, even though she admits she wasn’t always keen on the idea.
 Today, she has bilateral cochlear implants.

 Meghan is aware there is controversy among certain factions of the Deaf community regarding cochlear implants and is comfortable with the choices she’s made.
 “Some don’t approve of CIs and that’s that,” she explained matter-of-factly.
 “If they’re happy being Deaf, that’s great.
 That’s their decision.
 I like being able to hear what’s going on around me.”

-Some members of the Deaf community are opposed to cochlear implant surgery -- especially for infants who are born Deaf.
-They believe every individual deserves the right to choose for themselves whether they want to remain Deaf and encourage parents to begin teaching ASL as the baby’s first language.
+Some members of the Deaf community are opposed to cochlear implant surgery—especially for infants who are born without hearing.
+They believe every person deserves the right to choose for themselves whether they want to remain Deaf and encourage parents to begin teaching ASL as the baby’s first language.
 Some activists believe learning language and cognitive development through ASL is a basic human right that should be protected and that choosing cochlear implants steers families away from learning ASL and embracing Deaf culture.

 But the Deaf culture believes mainstream hearing America puts too much emphasis on the spoken word.
 They maintain ASL is a complete language, even though they don’t produce words with their mouths and voices.

-Some activists talk about audism -- a superior attitude based on, or mannerisms associated with, an ability to hear -- and oralism -- advocacy or use of the oral method of teaching Deaf students to speak.
-Audism and oralism, activists maintain, degrade ASL and interferes with the Deaf person’s ability to develop speech and listening skills.
+Some activists talk about audism—an attitude of superiority based on an ability to hear—and oralism—advocacy or use of the oral method of teaching Deaf students to speak.
+Audism and oralism, activists maintain, degrade ASL and interfere with the Deaf person’s ability to develop speech and listening skills.